Mods That Can’t Be Translated

 Forge, NeoForge, Fabric Loader, and Quilt Loader are mod loaders, not mods.
 Retromod runs on top of them; it doesn’t translate them.
 If you want a different loader, install that loader directly.

+On NeoForge.
 NeoForge 1.20.1 was its very first release, forked from Forge and still sharing essentially all of Forge’s API: ForgeRegistries / IForgeRegistry, the DeferredRegister.create(IForgeRegistry, …) signature, FMLJavaModLoadingContext.get().getModEventBus(), the net.minecraftforge.* package names, and so on.
 NeoForge then replaced all of that in 1.20.2+: renamed packages, restructured the registry system (vanilla registries moved to BuiltInRegistries, IForgeRegistry removed), made the mod event bus a constructor parameter, and reworked events and data generation.
-So a 1.20.1 Forge mod is, in API terms, practically a Forge mod, and translating it onto NeoForge 26.1.x means redoing the entire Forge→NeoForge migration, not a handful of class renames.
-Retromod gets these mods scanned by NeoForge (the metadata promotion in beta.9, #42), but the bytecode-level cross-loader translation is scheduled for Retromod 1.2.0, not the rc line.
+So translating a Forge mod onto NeoForge 26.x means redoing the entire Forge→NeoForge migration, not a handful of class renames.
+Retromod 1.2.0 now carries a Forge content mod across the spine of this migration: scanned (the metadata promotion, #42), constructed (the FMLJavaModLoadingContext / mod-event-bus bridge), and registered (the registry redirects), verified in-game on NeoForge 26.2 with Macaw’s Roofs / Trapdoors / Bridges reaching the main menu.
+The deeper Forge API surface (events, data generation) is still being filled in.

-Mods built on structurally-redesigned APIs: not yet (planned for 1.2.0)
+Mods built on structurally redesigned APIs: not yet (planned for 1.2.0)

 Some mods now construct and load much further than the old missing-class crash (Retromod’s renames carry them past startup and several render layers) but their core feature is built on a Minecraft or loader API that a later version didn’t rename, it redesigned or deleted.
-Retromod can rename a class or remap a method; it can’t reshape a mod’s calls onto a differently-shaped API.
+Retromod can rename a class or remap a method; it can’t reshape a mod’s calls onto a differently shaped API.
 These need hand-written polyfills (reimplement the old API on top of the new one), which is 1.2.0 work.

 Mod Where it hits the wall